-- Delivery pumps for tube feedings (including tubing and connectors). - Braces, including necessary adjustments to shoes to accommodate braces.
+- Equipment to assist mobility, such as a standard wheelchair. - A standard Hospital-type bed. - Oxygen and the rental of equipment to administer oxygen (including tubing, connectors and masks). - Delivery pumps for tube feedings (including tubing and connectors). - Braces, including necessary adjustments to shoes to accommodate braces.
 Braces that stabilize an Injured body part and braces to treat curvature of the spine are considered Durable Medical Equipment and are a Covered Health Service.
 Braces that straighten or change the shape of a body part are orthotic devices, and are excluded from coverage.
-Dental braces are also excluded from coverage. - Mechanical equipment necessary for the treatment of chronic or acute respiratory failure (except that air-conditioners, humidifiers, dehumidifiers, air purifiers and filters, and personal comfort items are excluded from coverage). - Filters for sleep apnea devices.
+Dental braces are also excluded from coverage. - Mechanical equipment necessary for the treatment of chronic or acute respiratory failure (except that air-conditioners, humidifiers, dehumidifiers, air purifiers and filters, and personal comfort items are excluded from coverage).

 The Plan Administrator and the Claims Administrator will decide if the equipment should be purchased or rented.
-To receive Network Benefits, you must purchase or rent the Durable Medical Equipment from the vendor the Claims Administrator identifies.
+You must purchase or rent the Durable Medical Equipment from the vendor the Claims Administrator identifies.